ksfarag/ZealotCraft/README.md

 Once reached 8 probes && got a total of 150 minerals or more, BUILD A GATEWAY

-Once reached 10 probes, use one probe to build a secound GATEWAY and a secound pylon
+Once reached 10 probes, use one probe to build a second GATEWAY and a second pylon

 Send that same probe to start the first SCOUT to find enemy base